SVRepair: Structured Visual Reasoning for Automated Program Repair: Method

 \section{Method}

-The architecture of SVRepair is illustrated in Figure~\ref{fig:svrepair-archi} and consists of three core modules: (1) the SVR vision language model for visual artifact reasoning, (2) the coding agent for patch generation, and (3) the patch validation module.
+The architecture of SVRepair is illustrated in Figure~\ref{fig:svrepair-archi} and consists of three core modules: (1) the SVR vision-language model for visual artifact reasoning, (2) the coding agent for patch generation, and (3) the patch validation module.

 Specifically, SVR processes visual artifacts, e.g., faulty HTML webpage renderings, and produces a structured intermediate representation in textual format (Section~\ref{subsec:svr}).
 The coding agent then ingests this IR along with the target code repository to initiate bug localization and patch generation (Section~\ref{subsec:coding-agent}).
 Finally, the candidate patches are validated against a suite of predefined test cases.